fdzsergio/dotfiles/README.md

 ## License

-dotfiles is available under the MIT license.
-See the [LICENSE](https://raw.githubusercontent.com/fdzsergio/dotfiles/master/LICENSE) file for more info.
+dotfiles is released under the Apache license.
+See the [LICENSE](https://raw.githubusercontent.com/fdzsergio/dotfiles/master/LICENSE) file for more details.